xleng/YCM_WIN_X86/CONTRIBUTING.md

    let g:ycm_server_log_level = 'debug'
    ```

-   Then start gvim/macvim (not console vim) from the console.
-As you use Vim,
+   Then, if possible, start gvim/macvim (not console vim) from the console.
-   you'll see the `ycmd` debug output stream in the console.
-Attach that to you
+   As you use Vim, you'll see the `ycmd` debug output stream in the console.
-   issue.
+   If you can not use gvim/macvim, run `:YcmDebugInfo` in vim to see what
+   temporary files (listed under "Server logfiles") the debug output streams
+   are written to.
+Attach the debug output stream to your issue.
 3. **Create a test case for your issue**.
 This is critical.
 Don't talk about how
    "when I have X in my file" or similar, _create a file with X in it_ and put
    the contents inside code blocks in your issue description.
 Try to make this